 - Don't say: The 1990 law is seen as fair….costs have been exaggerated

 - Instead say: Businesses see the 1990 law as fair, opponents have exaggerated

 2. Vary Sentence Types

-Effective writers use a variety of types of sentences to keep the reader interested in what they are reading.
+Effective writers use a variety of types of sentences to keep the reader interested.
 Here are some of the different ways to write English sentences:

 1. Use Transition Words to connect ideas in sentences.
 Pay attention to how you begin and end your sentences.
 Use sentence beginnings and endings to cue readers about your most important point

 Everyone knows that teachers earn low wages.
-In spite of meager salaries, most teachers report great satisfaction with their jobs; however, most teachers quit after five years.
+Despite meager salaries, most teachers report great satisfaction with their jobs; however, most teachers quit after five years.
 Is this high turnover rate caused by the fact that the profession is dominated by women?
 No one knows for sure but statistics indicate---

 2. Use Cumulative sentences: start with the main idea and then add modifiers to amplify or illustrate it.